 I’ve said it before, and I’ll say it again: you simply cannot pour from an empty cup.

-In lesson planning, you need to consider yourself first.
+In lesson planning and solidifying a lesson plan template, you need to consider yourself first.
 I know this is out of the ordinary for most teachers, but it is essential if you want to keep helping your students in the best way possible.
 You need to set boundaries like the ones listed here and stick to them.
 Then, you need to determine what your students will need.

 Every school is different.
 Some are just reviewing content already learned while others are pressing through with the curriculum.
 Some are doing this digitally and others are paper-based.
 Some are a combination of all the above.

 The second thing you need to do is know what you’re working with.